Andrew Doria (1775 brig): Battle of Block Island

 Shortly after midnight on 6 April 1776, a lookout on Andrew Doria sighted two vessels to the southeast.
 Biddle passed word of the discovery to Hopkins who ordered the fleet to head for the strangers.
-The larger of the unidentified ships headed toward the Americans and before long she was within hailing distance and identified herself as "... his majesty's ship of war Glasgow...."
+The larger of the unidentified ships headed toward the Americans and before long she was within hailing distance and identified herself as "...
+His Majesty's ship of war Glasgow...."
 A broadside from Cabot into the British frigate opened a fierce fight in which the American ships were unable to fight as a squadron.
 In attempting to avoid a salvo from Glasgow, Cabot crossed Andrew Dorias bow, forcing Biddle's brig onto a port tack which avoided collision but took her away from the action.
 Meanwhile, Alfred and Columbus, Hopkins' largest warships, took on Glasgow but received worse punishment than they inflicted.
+Howe reported HMS Glasgow was "much damaged" in the attack by the Alfred and Columbus during the exchange of broadsides, with one killed and three wounded.

-As the crew of Andrew Doria worked the ship into position to reenter the engagement and opened fire, Glasgows captain realized he was overmatched and decided to stand off to the northward.
+As the crew of Andrew Doria worked the ship into position to reenter the engagement and opened fire, Glasgows captain, Captain Tyringham Howe realized he was overmatched and decided to stand off to the northward.
 Andrew Doria, followed at a distance by her consorts, gave chase and kept up a running fight with her bow chasers until recalled by Hopkins, lest Glasgow lead his fleet to a Royal Navy squadron then operating in Rhode Island waters.
 When the American fleet had reformed, it retired to New London, Connecticut, where it arrived on the morning of 8 April.